Here, at the beginning of 2017, are the top recipes of 2016. We do it every year, but admittedly, 2017 is off to a slow, meandering start.

 I’m easily sold on any recipe that includes Thai Peanut Sauce, but these Thai-inspired meatballs are made for that sauce.

 Learning that it is super easy to make short ribs at home was one of my favorite kitchen discoveries of 2016.
+It’s understandable that it’s one of our top recipes of 2016.
 You all loved this recipe as well, and told me that you especially liked the idea of creamy parmesan polenta to serve with these tender bites of meat.

 Oats give these smoothies a whole grain boost and thick, creamy texture.
 Powdered peanut butter gives them tons of peanut flavor without all the calories – we make this one again and again around here.